logo

 The case in 60 seconds (for busy partners)

-• The court held that unqualified employees cannot conduct litigation, even under a solicitor’s supervision.
-They can support—but the conduct must clearly sit with a qualified person.
-Legal Futures+1
+• Unqualified employees cannot conduct litigation.
+They can support, but conduct must clearly sit with an authorised, qualified person.

-• The earlier order making the defendants pay £10,653 when the stay was lifted was set aside on appeal and replaced with no order as to costs.
-Strike-out for abuse was refused.
-Legal Futures
+• A first-instance order requiring the defendants to pay £10,653 when the stay was lifted was set aside on appeal → no order as to costs.

 ________________________________________